-We understand that our customers have different levels of knowledge when it comes to their vehicles, and sometimes they’re afraid to ask questions because it will make them look silly or signal lesser auto technicians to take advantage of them.
-Which is why we strive to be as transparent as possible when it comes to our methods and encourage our customers to be vocal about their concerns and expectations.
-Often, the first conversation you have with your local service advisor will dictate how quickly and successfully they can get you back out on the road.
+We understand that our customers have different levels of knowledge when it comes to their vehicles and may be hesitant to ask questions that might make them look silly or uninformed.
+Put those worries to rest with Kennedy.
+We strive to be as transparent as possible when it comes to our methods and encourage our customers to be vocal about their concerns and expectations.

-With this in mind, here are some questions we think you should ask your specific Minnesota Service Advisor when bringing your vehicle in for repairs or maintenance.
+Discover seven questions we think you should ask your specific Minnesota automotive service advisor when bringing your vehicle in for repairs or maintenance.

 1. Have you worked on this make and model of car before?

-Kennedy Transmission has worked on all types of cars and trucks in Minnesota since 1962, so most of the time we know what we’re getting into.
+Kennedy Transmission has worked on all types of cars and trucks in Minnesota since 1962, meaning we’re most likely familiar with your make and model.
 However, this is still a good question to ask your mechanic up-front.
-Some shops only work on specific makes and models, and it’s important to know whether or not they’ve had experience with vehicles like yours.
-When it comes to automotive repair, experience is key.
+Some shops only work on specific makes and models, and it’s important to know whether they’ve had experience with vehicles like yours.

 2. Do you charge for estimates?

-This will obviously depend on the nature of your visit, but in general, there’s a big difference between giving your car a quick once over and doing a thorough inspection.
-Make sure you know what’s done as a courtesy and what has a fee.
-It’s a good idea to get this sort of thing in writing.
+This will obviously depend on the nature of your visit, but in general, there’s a big difference between giving your car a quick once-over and performing a thorough inspection.
+Make sure you know what services are done as courtesies and which ones include fees.
+You should also consider requesting that information in a written document.

 3. Do you provide written estimates?

-Be sure to ask for and keep a detailed written invoice of all the work that’s done on your vehicle.
-These records will help you keep track of service, warranties and document the good care your vehicle has received when the time comes to sell it.
+Be sure to ask for and keep a detailed written invoice for all the work that’s done on your vehicle.
+These records will help you keep track of service and warranties and document the good care your vehicle has received when the time comes to sell it.